zongou/vscode/README.md

+# Notice
-# This branch is building code-server.
+This branch is for building code-server,
+Please switch branch to release/*